gamalielcabria/gamalielcabria.github.io/Intro2Bioinfo/Lesson6.md

+---
+title: Lesson 6 - Intro to ARC and SLURM JOB submissions
+parent: Intro to Bioinfo
+nav_order: 7
+---

 # Intro to ARC and SLURM JOB submissions
 ## Getting Started with ARC (Advanced Research Computing) at the University of Calgary

 This tutorial provides a quick-start guide for accessing and using ARC systems at the University of Calgary for high-performance computing tasks such as bioinformatics analysis, data processing, and simulations.